danpon/coursera_jhu_datascience/03_Getting_and_cleaning_data/course_project/README.md

 - The working directory structure is :
 	- sub-directory "data_input" which contains the orginal dataset files
 	- sub-directory "data_output" which contained the processed data
-	- R script "run_analysis.R" whic process the data
+	- R script "run_analysis.R" which processes the data
-	- file "cookbook.tx" describes the variables
+	- file "cookbook.txt" describes the variables

 ### how to use

 - check that :
 	- the working directory is the directory containing "run_analysis.R"
 	- original dataset files are in the sub-directory "data_input"
-- in R console or RStudio type : **source("Run_analysis.R")**
+- in R console or RStudio type : **source("run_analysis.R")**
 - the processed dataset file is then created : *data_output/tidydata.txt*